SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-4.md

 }
 ```
 <br/>

-Or you can also save the code in an external javascript file and reference it in the  nuxt.config file.
+You can also save the code in an external js file and reference it in the *nuxt.config.json* file.

 <br/>

 ```javascript